Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 A provision of digital services without the need to trust a service _provider_.

-Participants do not need to be trusted; they are economically incentivized to behave honestly.
+Providers do not need to be trusted; they are economically incentivized to behave honestly.

 Notes:
 We want to maintain the value, versatility, and richness of Web2, but remove the trust, and possibility of extractive behavior.